thewophile-beep/integrated-ml-demo/README.md

 ![DRmodelDetails](https://raw.githubusercontent.com/thewophile-beep/integrated-ml-demo/main/misc/img/DRmodelDetails.png)

-# 6. Conclusion
+# 8. Conclusion

 Through this demonstration, we have been able to see how easy it was to create, train and validate a model as well as to predict values through very few SQL queries.

-Another goal of this demonstration was to show how it is possible to use a RESTful API together with IntegratedML.
+We did this using a RESTful API with Python Flask, using Embedded Python, and we have done a comparison with a COS API.

 The front-end has been made with Angular.

+# 9. TODO
+with future embedded Python releases:
+- [ ] Find a way to catch the irisbuiltins.SQLError to return 400 messages instead of the default 500 (Cast)

+- [ ] Un-comment the changeConfiguration method.
+For some reason, changing the ML Configuration with `iris.cls("%SYS.ML.Configuration")._SetSystemDefault()` makes IRIS go boom.
+And changing it with an SQL query doesn't work in all namespaces / users

+- [x] Find a way to make training work.
+When training a model, in %ML.Utils.RunMethodWithCapture(), $ZU(82, 12) makes IRIS crash.
+Already in Jira.
+Bypass: commenting all lines with ZU, and setting capture to 1 in said method (but to do that we need to go to System Admin > Configuration > System Configuration > Local Databases and uncheck Mount Read-Only for the IRISLIB db)